postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Find and replace

-You can search your Postman workspace by clicking __Find and Replace__ at the bottom-left of Postman application—or using the keyboard shortcuts `Command + SHIFT + F` / `Control + SHIFT + F`.
+You can search your Postman workspace by clicking __Find and Replace__ at the bottom-left of Postman application, or using the keyboard shortcuts `Command+Shift+F` / `Control+Shift+F`.

 Enter your search string and optionally choose which entities to return, entering replacement text if necessary.

 ![Find and replace](https://assets.postman.com/postman-docs/find-and-replace-tab-v8.jpg)

 Postman will search tabs, collections, and variables.
 You can click directly from the search results to open an entity.

-Please note: This option is currently present only on Postman application.
+> Find and Replace is not available in Postman for Web.

 ## History

-You can access a history of the requests you've made in Postman via the __History__ tab on the left of Postman.
+You can access a history of the requests you've made in Postman in the __History__ tab on the left of Postman.
 If you're signed into a Postman account, your history will sync across devices.

 <img alt="History Request" src="https://assets.postman.com/postman-docs/history-request-v8.jpg" height="400px"/>